 - Private Limited Companies

-- Unlisted Public Companies
+- Public Limited Companies (unlisted)

 - One Person Companies (OPCs)

-- Section 8 Companies (non-profits)
+- Section 8 Companies (not-for-profit companies)

 Key Annual ROC Compliances for Unlisted Companies